By MICK ROBERTS ©

 His wheelbarrow, bought to allow him to continue his odd jobs around the township, never persuaded the 50-year-old from giving-up his inebriating ways, and he spent August 1867 in the Wollongong Gaol for drunkenness.
 As was a regular occurrence, he was released on the eve of the Wollongong races, only to be convicted once more for “being an idle and disorderly character, without any visible means of support” and spent another six months behind bars with hard labour.

 Donkey Jack continued in and out of prison through the 1870s.
-His compassion to Shakespeare’s Caliban from the Tempest was made by “The Wanderer” in a letter to the Illawarra Mercury in 1879.
-Describing a visit to Brown’s Illawarra Hotel at Brownsville he wrote:
+His comparison to Shakespeare’s Caliban from the Tempest was made by “The Wanderer” in a letter to the Illawarra Mercury in 1879.
+Describing a visit to Brown’s Illawarra Hotel at Brownsville, near Dapto, he wrote:

 In the evening, a figure appeared suddenly, which instantly reminded me of Shakespeare’s character of Caliban, a savage and deformed slave.
 This individual was on his entrance saluted with cries of ‘Hallo Donkey, how long are you out,’ ‘look at his head,’ and so on, whilst some of the younger portion imitated the hee-hawing of that patient and long-suffering animal whose name he bears.
 I ascertained from reliable authority the fact that he had started twenty-seven years in succession to see the Wollongong Races but, owing to intoxication, and the consequent necessary care bestowed upon him by the Police, had only succeeded in reaching the racecourse and viewing the sport once.
 I was informed that he has been before the “Bench” two hundred times within his lengthened residence in this district.
 Watching his behaviour, both when under the influence of liquor and when sober, his resemblance to Caliban is so strong that I will now quote from Shakespeare’s play of the Tempest the character of Caliban contrasted with that of ‘Donkey Jack’.